Camera Settings for Smoke Bomb Photography: Technical Guide

 Shoot in burst mode — period.
 Smoke shapes are unpredictable and change by the millisecond.
 Your perfect shot might be frame 3 of a 15-frame burst.
 The more frames you capture, the more likely you'll nail the composition where the smoke is positioned perfectly.

-Always establish your shooting position at least 2 meters from the activated device before the burn begins.
-Have your settings confirmed and your composition framed before pulling the ring - not during.
+Establish your shooting position at least 2 meters from the activated device before the burn begins.
+Wire-pull rings are pulled firmly to the side — never straight up (only the top-pull TP40 cap pulls straight up).
+Have your settings confirmed and your composition framed before the pull, not during.

 White Balance